pnp/action-cli-login/README.md

 These secrets are encrypted and can only be used by GitHub actions.

-### Example workflow - CLI for Microsoft 365 Login (user name / password authentication)
+### Example workflow - CLI for Microsoft 365 Login (user name/password authentication)

-On every `push` build the code and then login to Microsoft 365 before deploying, using user login / password authentication.
+On every `push` build the code and then log in to Microsoft 365 before deploying, using user login/password authentication.

 ```yaml
 name: SPFx CICD with Cli for Microsoft 365